midlantica/LovelyBunchOfCoconuts/content/quotes/in-politics-stupidity-is-not-a-handicap.md

 ---
-title: "In politics, stupidity is not a handicap"
+title: 'In politics, stupidity is not a handicap'
 ---

 ## "In politics, stupidity is not a handicap."